2006 Next Red

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in the Winter of 2008, we blended 15% Cabernet Sauvignon and 5% Petit Verdot with 80% Malbec.
 We continued to barrel age the wine until it was bottled in August 2008.

-At our Annual Vertical Tasting in March 2017, we tasted the 2006 and here are our notes: Violets, piccholine olives, juniper berries and bacon.
+Our Next Red as always been a very popular wine, which means for us that we do not have any left for our Vertical Tastings.
+So here are the most recent notes we have from our Annual Vertical Tasting in March 2017: Violets, piccholine olives, juniper berries and bacon.
 Soft, bright fruit entry, lively on the palate with cola, rose petals and sweet toast flavors.